-Question: is interested in applying for the Illinois Solar for All Expansion: Residential Solar Outreach Grant.
-We are a nonprofit based in

-.
-We recently applied for the Illinois Solar for All Grassroots Education grant to serve income eligible populations in

-We are an Illinois Shines designee providing marketing/outreach and community solar subscriber services for the for the former of the former of the former of the line of the former of the line of the former of th

-Please let us know if we are eligible to apply.
+Question: is i interested in applying for the Illinois Solar for All Expansion: Residential Solar Outreach Grant.
+We are a nonprofit based in .
+We recently appl ied for the Illinois Solar for All Grassroots Education grant to serve income eligible populations in We are an Illinois Shines designee providing for the ing marketing/outreach and community solar subscriber services, a community-driven community solar project serving nis would present a conflict of interest for the Residential Solar Outreach program because .
+Our application for the Residential Solar Outreach grant we that we are hoping to get the Gr ould target the same income eligible communities in assroots Education grant for.
+Please let us know if we are eligible to ap ply.
 Thank you.
+Response: Thanks for reaching out.
+We expense: encourage you to apply and please include documentation of the